+- Communications: email, phone

+- Uses Internet for buying research

+- Updated news/industry news online

 - Industry associations online

 - Social media: LI for work, FB for family

 - Nike, Carhartt, Patriots, Red Sox,

 We always begin our persona work with the Hubspot checklist below as a baseline, and then work through a planning session or two with the marketing team giving them "homework assignments" (sorry about the homework" word, it's the professor in me) to work together as a brainstorming team offline.
 We then follow that work with a final planning session where we all commit to the final agreement on the four to five key personas.